DFHack/dfhack/docs/dev/compile/Compile.rst

    git clone https://github.com/BenLubar/build-env.git
    cd build-env/msvc
-   docker build --build-arg BUILDER_UID=$(id -u) -t dfhack-build-msvc .
+   docker build -t dfhack-build-msvc .

-The ``BUILDER_UID`` argument is used to make sure the build user can access your source code directory inside the container.

 The docker build takes a while, but only needs to be done once, unless the build environment changes.